Catherine of Valois

 Catherine of Valois or Catherine of France (27 October 1401 – 3 January 1437) was Queen of England from 1420 until 1422.
-A daughter of Charles VI of France, she was married to Henry V of England and gave birth to his heir Henry VI of England.
-Catherine's marriage was part of a plan to eventually place Henry V on the throne of France, and perhaps end what is now known as the Hundred Years' War, but although her son Henry VI was later crowned in Paris, this ultimately failed.
+A daughter of King Charles VI of France, she married King Henry V of England and was the mother of King Henry VI.
+Catherine's marriage was part of a plan to eventually place Henry V on the throne of France, and perhaps end what is now known as the Hundred Years' War.
+But, although her son Henry VI was later crowned in Paris, the war continued.

-After Henry V's death, Catherine's later marriage with Owen Tudor proved the springboard of the Tudor family's fortunes, eventually leading to their grandson's elevation as Henry VII of England.
-Catherine's older sister Isabella was also a Queen of England as the child bride of Richard II.
+After Henry V's death, Catherine's unexpected marriage to Sir Owen Tudor helped lead to the rise of the House of Tudor's fortunes and to her Tudor grandson's eventual elevation to the throne as King Henry VII of England.

 Early life

 Catherine of Valois was the youngest daughter of King Charles VI of France and his wife Isabeau of Bavaria.
 She was born at the Hôtel Saint-Pol (a royal palace in Paris) on 27 October 1401.
 Early on, there had been a discussion of marrying her to the Prince of Wales, the son of Henry IV of England, but the king died before negotiations could begin.
 In 1414, the prince, now Henry V, re-opened discussion of the match, along with a large dowry and acknowledgement of his right to the throne of France.

-While some authors have maintained that Catherine was neglected as a child by her mother, a more modern examination of the evidence suggests otherwise.
-According to the financial accounts of her mother, toys befitting a French princess were purchased, religious texts were provided, and Catherine was sent to the convent in Poissy to receive a religious education.
+Some authors, such as Agnes Strickland, have maintained that Catherine was neglected as a child by her mother, with Strickland claiming that the princess and her sisters were left ‘in a piteous state.’
+However, modern examination of the evidence suggests otherwise.
+According to the financial accounts of her mother, toys and gifts befitting a French princess were purchased, including pet turtledoves for Catherine.
+Religious texts were also provided, and Catherine was sent to the convent at Poissy, where her sister Marie had been consecrated, to receive an education.
+In 1417, Catherine accompanied her mother during her imprisonment at Tours.